swiftlang/swift/docs/StringDesign.rst

 How Would You Design It?
 ------------------------

+..
+Admonition:: DaveZ Sez

+   In the "how would you design it" section, the main narrative is
+   twofold: how does it "feel" and how efficient is it?
+The former is about feeling built in, which we can easily argue that both C strings or Cocoa strings fail at for their respective semantic (and often memory management related) reasons.
+Additionally, the "feel" should be modern, which is where the Cocoa framework and the Unicode standard body do better than C. Nevertheless, we can still do better than Objective-C and your strong work at helping people reason about grapheme clusters instead of code points (or worse, units) is wonderful and it feels right to developers.
+The second part of the narrative is about being efficient, which is where arguing for UTF8 is the non-obvious but "right" answer for the reasons we have discussed.

 * It'd be an independent *value* so you don't have to micromanage sharing and mutation